 Keeping a family milk cow is a wonderful way to enjoy fresh, delicious raw milk, develop food security, and consume clean, healthy dairy products.
+However, there are at least 5 questions to ask before keeping a milk cow.
+You must consider the time and commitment, feeding, breed, lactation cycle, and equipment.
+Owning a family milk cow is a rewarding experience.

 There are many benefits to having a family cow including: